-Furthermore, we focus our research on increasingly innovative and distinguished health solutions that address a variety of diseases and production needs, based on the peculiarities of the individual geographic areas in which they appear.
-Every day, we are committed to the best way to achieve this, while remaining faithful to the quality requirements of health.
+Furthermore, we focus our research on increasingly innovative and distinguished health products that address a variety of pathologies and production needs, based on the unique features of the individual geographic areas in which they appear.
+Every day, we are committed to the best way to achieve this, while remaining faithful to the quality requirements for the health of animals.

 OUR KEY OBJECTIVES |